Why Should I Bring my Pet to Willows for Pulmonic Stenosis?

 Pulmonic stenosis is the failure of the pulmonic valve to open fully.
 As a result the blood flows through a narrowed canal and this obstruction leads to heart failure or weakness/collapse on exertion.

-Before recommending balloon dilatation, a thorough ultrasound scan by our cardiologist is necessary to check the severity of the stenosis, to what extent heart function is reduced and to obtain measurements to assist in the decision of what size balloon catheter is required, and also to double-check for any other concurrent defects such as an abnormal coronary artery that would preclude such surgery.
-A follow-up scan by our cardiologist will be performed after surgery to measure the degree of success of the procedure.
+Before recommending balloon dilatation, a thorough ultrasound scan by a Specialist Cardiologist.
+The ultrasound is necessary to check the severity of the stenosis, the extent to which heart function is reduced and to obtain measurements that will assist in determining which size of balloon catheter is required.
+The scan will also allow an opportunity to double-check for any other concurrent defects such as an abnormal coronary artery that would preclude such surgery.
+A follow-up scan by a Specialist Cardiologist will be performed after surgery to measure the degree of success of the procedure.

-Video of a balloon catheter inflation: The indent in the balloon shows the obstruction caused by the narrowed valves.
+The indent in the balloon shows the obstruction caused by the narrowed valves.
 The inflated balloon stretches the valves.
 The balloon is then deflated and removed.
-The pressures in the heart are then remeasured to check the success of the procedure.
+The pressures in the heart are then re-measured to check the success of the procedure.

-A follow-up scan is important 6 to 12 months after surgery, and beta blockers should be continued until that time (unless advised otherwise).
+A follow-up scan is important six to twelve months after surgery, and beta blockers should be continued until that time (unless advised otherwise).
 Thereafter, depending upon the severity, the defect needs to be regularly monitored by ultrasound scan every couple of years.